Turner’s grand slam lifts US over Venezuela, into WBC semis

 “I told the guys before the game, I wanted to match their passion,” said DeRosa, who once played for the Venezuelan professional team Leones del Caracas.
 “I had played over there.
 I had been a part of that, coming out of the dugout and jumping around … When Trea clipped that ball, honestly, I saw about 35 guys, including the coaches, kind of black out and lose their minds for a minute.
 So it was just an awesome moment.”

-David Bednar, the fifth of seven U.S. pitchers, got the win.
-Ryan Pressly got three straight outs for the save.
+David Bednar, the fifth of seven U.S. pitchers, got the win and Ryan Pressly finished with three straight outs for the save.

 Luis Arraez, playing the ballpark that he’ll soon call home with the Miami Marlins, had the first multihomer game of his professional career and drove in four runs for Venezuela.